genterist/openMRS-Security/Capstone/FINAL.md

       * Probability: 35%
       * Cost ( 60*1.2)/20 *139 = $500

-7. Folow NIST recommendations for authentications
+7. Follow NIST recommendations for authentications

    a.
-Descriptions: Following NIST's recommendations to implement correctly authentication schemes and prevent situations like a mallicious indider was able to predict the session ID generation rules and adjusted his/her regular session (with no read patient privilege) to a session with higher privilege.
+Descriptions: Following NIST's recommendations to implement correctly authentication schemes and prevent situations like a malicious insider was able to predict the session ID generation rules and adjusted his/her regular session (with no read patient privilege) to a session with higher privilege.

    b.
 Tools: NIST recommendations, existing time-tested solutions ...